Apsarar/NumberGuessingGame/README.md

 # NumberGuessingGame
-In this game, the computer randomly selects a number below the user input, and the player has to guess what that number is.
+Designed to assist learners in learning Python programming, the Number Guessing Game is an easy-to-implement and entertaining project.
+In this game, the player must guess the number that the computer has randomly chosen to appear below the user's input.
+The computer gives feedback after every guess, stating whether it was accurate or too high or low.
+Until the player guesses the right number, the game goes on.